afterxleep/afterxleep.github.io/_posts/2020-07-30-redux-like-architecture-with-swiftui-part1.md

 Reducers are pure functions and should be limited to computing the next version of the App State.
 They should be 100% predictable, which means that calling them with the same inputs, should always produce the same results.

-They are the only ones responsible for mutating your app's State.
+They are the only ones responsible for mutating your app's State only, and should not depend on third party services or modules to do that.

 ### Views
 Views have read-only access to the Application State.
 This is a huge advantage when it comes to debugging, updating the UI, and dealing with complex data sets.